 We do not know why a great speculative orgy occurred in 1928 and 1929.
 The long accepted explanation that credit was easy and so people were impelled to borrow money to buy common stocks on margin is obviously nonsense.
 On numerous occasions before and since [the book was published in 1954] credit has been easy, and there has been no speculation whatever.
 Furthermore, much of the 1928 and 1929 speculation occurred on money borrowed at interest rates which for years before, and in any period since, would have been considered exceptionally astringent.
 Money, by the ordinary tests, was tight in the late twenties.
 (The Great Crash 1929, p.
 169)

-As he and others have pointed out, the amounts that could be made by lending this money to stock-market speculators, at least for a time, greatly exceeded the Federal Reserve’s or commercial banks’ interest rate, and hence, raising this rate probably would not have had much effect on dampening speculation.
+As Galbraith and others have pointed out, the amounts that could be made by lending money to stock-market speculators, at least for a time, greatly exceeded the Federal Reserve’s or commercial banks’ interest rate, and hence, raising this rate probably would not have had much effect on dampening speculation.

 In addition, to have raised interest rates sufficiently in order to reduce speculation would have hurt businesses that borrowed money to fund investment and growth, as well as consumers who wanted to make large purchases.
 It is immensely ironic that when he was Chairman of the U.S. Federal Reserve, Alan Greenspan failed to follow his own advice, as set forth in this article, since he lowered the Federal Reserve Bank’s interest rate to levels that were much lower that the Federal Reserve rate in the 1920s, which shows that it is much easier to criticize those in power than it is to behave differently from them when one occupies the same position as they do.